paintparty/fireworks/README.md

 ### VSCode

-This the best way do live coding with Fireworks.
+This is currently the best way do live coding with Fireworks.

-It provides commands to control all the form manipulation, as well as a Live Code framework that drives inline results as you type.
+The official [Fireworks extension for VSCode](https://marketplace.visualstudio.com/items?itemName=jcoyle.fireworks) provides commands to control all the form manipulation, as well as a Live Code framework that drives inline results as you type.

 Works with or without a REPL connection.